Irinotecan Hydrochloride (Generic Name)

 Other Names: Camptosar®, camptothecin-11, CPT-11

 Irinotecan hydrochloride is used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

-- Hair loss.
-Most patients experience scalp and body hair loss.
-You may notice hair thinning several days after receiving this drug.
-Usually hair loss is temporary; your hair should grow back when treatment is complete.
+- Hair loss: Most often hair loss is temporary; your hair should grow back when treatment is done.

 - Vaginal lubricants can be used to lessen vaginal dryness, itching, and pain during